shubhamgosain/SurveyEngine/README.md

 # SurveyEngine
-A java project for conduting and filling surveys.
+A java project for conducting and filling surveys.
 A user can create and conduct a survey which can be filled by other application users.

 -------What Project Does---------